PaulD95-git/neverforgotten1/README.md

 #### ✏️ Design & Wireframes
 I prefer the tactile nature of pencil and paper for initial design concepts, allowing for quick iteration and organic creativity before moving to digital tools.
 This approach helped capture the emotional flow and user journey in a more intuitive way.

-(Note: My drawing skills peaked around kindergarten, but that's okay—these are just **mockups**, not masterpieces! 😉)
+(Note: My drawing skills peaked around kindergarten, but that's okay these are just **mockups**, not masterpieces! 😉)

 **Hand-Drawn Wireframes**
 ![Hand-Drawn Wireframes](docs/mockups.jpg)